tejaswikalla/teja_repository/README.md

 # Run your application

 ```
-npm run start
+npm start
 ```

-The application should now be running in your browser at [http://localhost:3000/](http://localhost:3000/).
+The application should now be running in your browser at [http://localhost:8080/](http://localhost:8080/).
 It'll automatically be refreshed when you make code changes.
 Change something in [App.js](./src/App.js) to see this in action.